-“The three ambassadors presenting their credentials Wednesday can come with those presenting theirs on Friday.
-The morning engagement is a visit to the new pediatric wing at St. Joseph’s Hospital.
+“The three ambassadors presenting their credentials Wednesday afternoon can come with those presenting theirs on Friday.
+The morning engagement is a visit to the new pediatric wing at St. Brigit’s Hospital.
 We can hold off on that until after your parents return, unless you’d care to squeeze it in next week.”

 Excited by the prospect of a day off, Talty grinned at her co-conspirator.
 “The only squeezing I want to do… Check with Ann, please.
-See if Neil can finagle some time off this Wednesday.
+See if Neil can finagle some time off on Wednesday.
 And let the kitchen know the Wednesday ambassadors are now the Friday ambassadors.
 Thanks, Denis.”